What is Responsibility Accounting?

 Samsung Inc had targeted revenue of $ 95000 from their electronic segment for the year ended 2018.
 But at the end of the year, they achieved revenue of $ 93000.
 There is a decrease of $2000 in their revenue.

 In the below report it has been seen that company has achieved its target in Television and washing machine division.
 In contrast, they have outperformed in Microwave and Mobile division.
 But their Refrigerator and Air conditioner division have not achieved the targeted revenue due to which their electronic division target falls short by $2000 for which Manager of a Revenue center will be responsible, and he has to explain about the underperformance of these two divisions.

 Below are the Components of Responsibility Accounting:

 - Inputs and Outputs – The implementation of responsibility accounting based upon information relating to inputs and outputs.
-The resource utilized in an organization like qty of raw material consumed, Labor hours consumed are termed as Inputs and finished product generated are termed as outputs.
+The resource utilized in an organization like qty of raw material consumed, Labor hours consumed are termed as Inputs, and finished product generated is termed as outputs.

 - Target and Actual Information – Responsibility accounting requires target or budget data and Actual data for performance evaluation of the responsible manager of each responsibility center.

 - Responsibility between Organization Structure and Responsibility Center – An organization structure with clear authority and responsibility is required for a successful responsibility accounting system.
 Similarly, the responsibility accounting system must be designed as per the organization structure.